 1. They Start Early and Build Relationships Year-Round

-The conferences with the strongest lineups aren't cold-emailing speakers three months before the event.
-They've been building relationships all year.
+The best lineups aren't assembled in a rush three months before the event.
+They're the result of relationships built all year.

 That looks like maintaining a speaker alumni network, keeping in touch with past presenters, sharing updates, inviting them back before the public CfP opens.
 It means attending other events to meet new voices and have real conversations, not just collecting business cards.
 Reaching out to people they're interested in well before deadline pressure kicks in.